axa-group/bauta.js/docs/validation.md

 # Request Validation

 `bautajs` comes with a default request validation using the [openAPI schema v2 or v3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#specification). **_BY DEFAULT IT'S SET TO TRUE_**.
 This feature is always enabled while you have a valid openAPI schema inputs and getRequest is provided on `bautaJS` constructor (If you are using a plugin such [@bautajs/express](../packages/bautajs-express) or [@bautajs/fastify](../packages/bautajs-fastify) you don't have to worry about that it will be automatically provided.
+But using [@bautajs/core](../packages/bautajs-core) directly, you must call the method of `.validateRequestSchema()` before run an operation or during an operation run, to validate the request.
 You can disable it locally for every operation using `operations.operation1.validateRequest(false);`

 **_It's recommended to have an error handler since this will throw a [AJV error](https://www.npmjs.com/package/ajv#validation-errors**